octakitten/kittenix/README.md

 # kittenix
-Just a dumping ground for various NixOS-related stuff.
+Just a Nix package for a cute Neovim config.